 Culturally sensitive research approaches recognize ethnicity and culture as central to the research process [32].
 Culturally sensitive research has been defined as "that which incorporates into its design and implementation the historical context and cultural experiences, norms, values, beliefs, and behaviors of a distinct ethnic or cultural group" [104].
 Some researchers use the term "cultural integrity," which refers to respecting research participants' cultural norms and values and aligning research as such [165].
+Taking into account how cultural identities intersect and influence behavior, the research process should reflect cultural sensitivity and inclusivity [195].
 The result is that aspects of a group's culture and historical and contemporary experiences are acknowledged, and the group's social realities are not viewed from a deficit perspective [32].
 In culturally sensitive research, researchers are connected to the community, which allows them to elucidate the social experiences and thoughts of the participants, acknowledging that there are multiple realities, perhaps different from the established theoretical knowledge base [33].
-The culturally sensitive researcher, working with the community being studied, with cultural informants, and with other gatekeepers, develops the study and interprets the data to advance theories that are relevant to the specific cultural group [136].
+The culturally sensitive researcher, working with the community being studied, with cultural informants, and with other gatekeepers, develops the study and interprets the data to advance theories that are relevant to the specific cultural group [194].